mdascenzo/hpc-workflows/README.md

 ### Usage on Aloha:

 The environment required to run the rnaseq workflow in this repository is currently installed on Aloha.
-The example below shows the commands needed to activate this environment (aloha.rnaseq), as well as the basic commands need to setup and execute the rnaseq workflow.
+The example below shows the commands needed to activate this environment (aloha.rnaseq), as well as the basic commands needed to setup and execute the workflow.
 A brief description of the configuration file and contents can be found later in this document.
 If using conda on Aloha for the first time, conda must be initialized as shown below.

 One time initialization of conda.
 This will make an update to your bash_profile.